-Recent advances in large language models (LLMs) have resulted in agents that perform tool calling to solve tasks \cite{patilBerkeleyFunctionCalling2025}.
-This began with GPT-3.5's function calling \cite{openaiFunctionCallingOther2023} and includes the Model Context Protocol (MCP) \cite{anthropicIntroducingModelContext2024}, which standardizes interactions with external tools.
+Recent advances in large language models (LLMs) have resulted in agents who call tools to solve tasks \cite{patilBerkeleyFunctionCalling2025}.
+This started with the function calling of GPT-3.5 \cite{openaiFunctionCallingOther2023} and includes the Model Context Protocol (MCP) \cite{anthropicIntroducingModelContext2024}, which standardizes interactions with external tools.
 This work uses the ReAct framework \cite{yaoReActSynergizingReasoning2022}.
 In ReAct, the agent first reasons about the task and then performs actions to solve it.
-The agent selects appropriate tools to answer the question.
+The agent selects the appropriate tools to answer the question.
 After receiving tool responses, the agent decides whether to make additional tool calls or answer the question with the information already gathered.

+Related work in vision includes Image-of-Thought (IoT) prompting to external tools for a multimodal model to gain information \cite{zhouImageofThoughtPromptingVisual2024}.
+The ScienceQA model \cite{luLearnExplainMultimodal2022} uses an image captioning model to provide context for a reasoning model.
+Similarly, SRICE \cite{zhiSeeingReasoningConfidence2025} guides inference by allowing the model to select parts of the image through interactions with external tools.

 Recent developments include large multimodal models that integrate audio processing and agentic capabilities within a single architecture.
-Models such as Gemini 2.5 \cite{comaniciGemini25Pushing2025} and GPT-4o \cite{openaiGPT4oSystemCard2024} handle both audio understanding and speech recognition while performing tool calling.
-These models can generate audio output, enabling real-time, end-to-end speech-to-speech interactions with tool use.
+Models such as Gemini 3 \cite{geminiteamNewEraIntelligence2025} and GPT-4o \cite{openaiGPT4oSystemCard2024} handle both audio comprehension and speech recognition while performing tool calls.
 Training these models costs substantial resources, and they remain closed-source, accessible only through API endpoints.

-Another relevant work, StepAudio 2 \cite{wuStepAudio2Technical2025}, received explicit training for tool calling and benchmarking on four specific tools: audio search with multimodal RAG, date and time retrieval, weather search, and web search.
+Another relevant work, StepAudio 2 \cite{wuStepAudio2Technical2025}, capable of audio understanding, received explicit training in tool call and benchmarking on four specific tools: audio search with multimodal RAG, date and time retrieval, weather search, and web search.
 This model processes audio input, performs tool calls, understands audio content, and generates speech output.
 Training this integrated model consumed 1.356 trillion tokens over 21 days \cite{wuStepAudio2Technical2025}.
-In contrast, the AudioToolAgent framework eliminates this training cost by coordinating existing pre-trained models.
+In contrast, the AudioToolAgent framework eliminates this training cost by coordinating existing pretrained models.